Should the Timing of Inspections be Predictable?

 where $\l_G$ and $\l_B$ are nonnegative parameters.
-The subscripts abbreviate \emph{good} (for breakthroughs) and \emph{bad} (for breakdowns).
-The principal can terminate the project at any time prior to a breakthrough or a breakdown.
-The game ends once the project ends in a breakthrough, in a breakdown, or by termination.
+The subscripts abbreviate \emph{good} (for a breakthrough) and \emph{bad} (for a breakdown).
+A breakthrough can arrive only when the agent is working, and a breakdown can arrive only when the agent is shirking.\footnote{This assumption can be relaxed.
+If the breakthrough and breakdown rates were instead $\ubar{\l}_G + \l_G a_t$ and $\ubar{\l}_B + \l_B (1 - a_t)$, then we could incorporate the baseline arrival rates into the discount rate by defining $r' = r + \ubar{\l}_G + \ubar{\l}_B$.} The principal can also terminate the project at any time prior to a breakthrough or a breakdown.
+The game ends when the project ends---in a breakthrough, in a breakdown, or by termination.

-\paragraph{Inspection technology} There is an evolving \textit{detectability state} $\th_t \in \{0,1\}$ that is hidden to both players.
+\paragraph{Inspection technology} There is an evolving \textit{evidence state} $\th_t \in \{0,1\}$ that is hidden to both players.
 The current state is publicly revealed whenever the principal conducts an inspection.
 Initially, $\th_0 = 0$.
-While the state equals $0$, transitions to state $1$ occur at Poisson rate $\d (1 - a_t)$, independently of breakthroughs and breakdowns.
+While in state $0$, transitions to state $1$ occur at Poisson rate $(1 - a_t) \d$, independently of breakthroughs and breakdowns.
 State $1$ is absorbing.
-One interpretation is that the state $\th_t$ indicates whether the agent's past shirking has left behind evidence.
-Such evidence is uncovered only at an inspection.
-Since state $1$ is absorbing, evidence does not disappear.\footnote{In \cref{sec:recovery} we allow for transitions from state $1$ to state $0$.} The detectability parameter $\d$ measures the expected rate at which evidence is left behind when the agent shirks.
+Our interpretation is that the state $\th_t$ indicates whether the agent's past shirking has left behind evidence.
+This evidence is uncovered only at an inspection.
+Since state $1$ is absorbing, evidence does not disappear.\footnote{In \cref{sec:recovery} we allow for transitions from state $1$ to state $0$.} The detectability parameter $\d$ measures the rate at which evidence is left behind when the agent shirks.